Sundarbans National Park: Administration

 Map of the protected areas of the Indian Sunderban, showing the boundaries of the tiger reserve, the national park and the three wildlife sanctuaries, conservation and lodging centres, subsistence towns, and access points.
 The entire forested (dark green) area constitutes the biosphere reserve, with the remaining forests outside the national park and wildlife sanctuaries being given the status of a primary reserve forest.

 The Directorate of Forest is responsible for the administration and management of the Sundarbans.
 The Principal Chief Conservator of Forests (PCCF), Wildlife & Bio-Diversity & ex-officio Chief Wildlife Warden, West Bengal, is the senior most executive officer looking over the administration of the park.
 The Chief Conservator of Forests (South) & Director, Sundarban Biosphere Reserve is the administrative head of the park at the local level and is assisted by a deputy field director and an assistant field director.
 The park area is divided into two ranges, overseen by range forest officers.
 Each range is further sub-divided into beats.
 The park also has floating watch stations and camps to protect the property from poachers.

 The park receives financial aid from the state government as well as the Ministry of Environment and Forests under various plan and non-plan budgets.
 Additional funding is received under the Project Tiger from the Central Government.
 In 2001, a grant of US$20,000 was received as preparatory assistance for promotion between India and Bangladesh from the World Heritage Fund.

 Geography

 The Sundarban National Park is located between 21° 432′ – 21° 55′ N latitude and between 88° 42′ – 89° 04′ E longitude.
 The average altitude of the park is 7.5 m above sea level.
-The park is composed of 54 small islands and intersected by several distributaries of the Ganges river.
+The park is composed of 54 small islands and is intersected by several distributaries of the Ganges River.